 Bilingual Babycare, published in 2005, by Lilaguide, was eventually acquired by theknot.com.
 It was also translated into French and German.
 Inspired by personal frustrations of communicating very important childcare details with our Spanish Speaking nanny, I partnered with a native Spanish speaker to create the ultimate communication tool for English speaking parents with Spanish, French and German nannies.
 Most entertaining part of this experience was being interviewed by a journalist, from The Nations, based in Washington D.C. who wanted to sting me for encouraging illegal workers to not pay taxes.
 (There was a section in the book on IRS that he had missed), however Rush Limbaugh’s oxycodone scandal pushed my story to the back pages.

 Right out of college, I joined a very young team at The City, led by my very creative friend Lynda Prince.
 We traded our rent for an ad for The Grant Building at 9th and Market, lived off trade for hair cuts, restaurants — and threw great parties.
 We all did everything from selling ads to writing copy.
 I think, “The Scoop on the Poop,” a light investigation of the San Francisco sewage system was my standout article, along with countless restaurant reviews.
 Always grateful for this early experience and lesson on the legal definition and potential cost of the term Character Defamation.

 The Good Life Guides

-The Good Life Guides, published in last 1990s, I’m sure these books are out of print, but I’m grateful to Peter Mesnick and his crew for allowing me to contribute to these guides.
-It was my first foray into writing reviews and two decades later, I’m still doing it.
+While I’m pretty sure it was writing movie synopsis for a video store newsletter (that I am not including), that landed me this gig at The Good Life Guides, back in the late 1990s, I think it shows a consistent devotion and fascination with small local businesses that make our world a better place.
+I’m sure these books are out of print, but I’m grateful to Peter Mesnick and his crew for allowing me to contribute to these guides.
+It was my first foray into writing reviews and three (ish) decades later, I’m still doing it.